Stop Flirting: Synopsis

 On their honeymoon Vivian Reynolds finds her husband Perry in the company of other woman twice.
 To teach him a lesson she begins flirting with every man she encounters.
-To pay her back Perry then stages his death in a flying accident.
+To pay her back, Perry then stages his death in a plane crash.
 When she discovers the truth she is even more enraged.
 After a further series of misadventures the couple eventually reconcile.